Mansaf (National Dish of Jordan)

 Laban in Arabic is the word for yogurt, and jameed means hard, and that is exactly what it is, hard yogurt.

-The laban is reconstituted with water and made into a salty and very tasty broth, a variety of which can be found packaged as a liquid.
+The laban is reconstituted with water and made into a salty and very tasty broth.

 The other ingredients are the shrak bread, rice, lamb, and pine nuts or almonds or both.